jed-harwood/jed-harwood.github.io/content/_index.md

 Hello, and welcome to my website!

-I am a third year Ph.
+I am a fifth year Ph.
 D. student in the Department of Statistics, at UC Davis, working with Professor Jie Peng.

+Previously, I obtained my M.S. in Statistics, also at UC Davis.

 My research interests include statistical signal processing, graphical models, and high dimensional inference.